 - 40.3% of respondents confirmed that scorecard has a commitment from executive management, only 18.8% responded that there is a commitment from departments

-- For 44.2% of participants a business scorecard is still a measurement, not management tool
+- For 44.2% of participants, a business scorecard is still a measurement, not a management tool

 - 20% of companies successfully implemented performance management software products and reported a positive influence of their scorecards on the ultimate business performance.

-When we do a presentation of BSC Designer software people often ask: Who is the typical user of the BSC Designer?
-I’d formulate this question wider: Who is the typical user of Balanced Scorecard concept?
+When we do a presentation of BSC Designer software, people often ask: Who is the typical user of the BSC Designer?
+I’d formulate this question wider: Who is the typical user of the Balanced Scorecard concept?

 - CEOs, company founders